‘The Purge’ TV Show, Secrets Revealed From The Horror Series’ Set

 Today, Cheat Sheet revealed some of the details behind an upcoming horror television series that many are highly anticipating.
 James DeMonaco’s iconic film franchise, The Purge, is coming to television, which may or may not be news to the horror community or The Purge fanbase; however, until recently, not much has been aired out about the series.
-Showrunner and executive producer, Tom Kelly, had a sit down with reporters at Cheat Sheet, where Kelly went on to reveal some details about the show’s set and various secrets from USA Network’s The Purge.
+Showrunner and executive producer Tom Kelly had a sit-down with reporters at Cheat Sheet, where Kelly went on to reveal some details about the show’s set and various secrets from USA Network’s The Purge.

 This new TV series will be set exactly one decade after the events of The First Purge.
 A new set of characters will meet viewers with all new motivations and their individual backstories as the U.S. television series happens around the 12-hour period when all crime is legalized.
 The Purge show is set to premiere on September 4 of this year.

-Apparently this series will take place between The Purhe: Anarchy — released to audiences back in 2014 — and The Purge: Election Year— which hit fans in 2016 — and is being set in a small, unnamed United States city.
+Apparently this series will take place between The Purge: Anarchy — released to audiences back in 2014 — and The Purge: Election Year — which hit fans in 2016 — and is being set in a small, unnamed United States city.
 Kelly told journalists at Cheat Sheet that the show, just like the films, is always going to be much more straightforward in telling a story of fear and terror.

 “In the First movie, you’re ten minutes in, and a black guy is being chased down the street by a white mob.
 It’s not just doing a horror show, there are other themes being addressed that are relevant to the world we live in.
 So that intrigued me deeply.”